robertwtucker/robertwtucker-site/content/about.md

 ---
-layout: page
 title: About
+description: About me
+aliases: [about-me, contact]
+comments: false
 ---

-Robert Tucker is a software professional currently working as a Solution Architect with [GMC Software](https://gmc.net).
-Over the years, he has held various roles in the industry including stints in Product Management and R&D. Prior to that, he spent over a decade in Professional Services (consulting) with Microsoft and a regional solution provider.
+Robert Tucker is a software professional currently working as a Principal Solution Architect with [Quadient](https://quadient.com).
+Since 2006, has held a variety of roles in the Customer Experience Managment industry including stints in Product Management, R&D and Pre-Sales.
+Prior to that, he spent over a decade in Professional Services (consulting) with Microsoft and a regional solution provider.

 ### The terms